 Choose Telex.
 We're the #1 3270 alternative for a very good reason: our choices give you more solutions.
 Like our displays, with a variety of screen sizes and color options.
 And faster, quieter printers for all applications, including 3270, S/3X and airline.
 Better still, we offer some value-added enhancements that IBM doesn't even offer at all!
 Like control units with windowing capability.
 Big office or small, whatever your business, Telex 3270 compatibles provide more solutions to your problems, whether you need displays, printers, intelligent workstations, control units or an entire system.
 And Telex upgradeability helps you protect your investment for the long run, too.

-Take our new 046 display/ control unit.
+1/PHB 2 Take our new 046 display/ control unit.
 It's designed for remote office use, and has message- and host-addressable printer capability.
-It's another example of a unique capability.
 It's another example of a unique Telex 3270 terminal solution.
 Telex 3270 products are competitively priced.
 But the competition's left in the dust when it comes to features.
 And that spells value.
 Like our new low-cost 191 display.
 It has a smaller footprint and offers unique options like a message printer port and a light pen.
 And Telex offers a full line of versatile, reliable printers.
 Including the new economical 187 dot matrix system printer with monochrome and color capability.
 And the new Telex 262 high speed (600LPM) line printer.
 Our combined function terminal series is made possible by our integrated technology.
 Our C078 and our new four-color C179 have user-defined function keys, portable memory, up to seven windows and built-in telephony.
 Our 274 control unit now has windowing capability to complement its Multiple Logic Sessions (MLS) feature.
 Our competition doesn't offer that, either.
-Telex dedicated service and support are the envy of the industry, with over 2,000 technical and service personnel worldwide, at your beck and call 24 hours a day. mer solu- Telex is #1 in product choices, #1 in overall customer solutions, #1 in value and #1 in support.
+Telex dedicated service and support are the envy of the industry, with over 2,000 technical and service personnel worldwide, at vour beck and call 24 hours a day.
+Telex is #1 in product choices, #1 in overall customer solutions, #1 in value and #1 in support.
 Which makes us the #1 choice in 3270.
 For more information, call Telex.
 USA: 1-800-331-2623, Ext.
 3284.
 (Oklahoma, 1-918-628-3284).
 INTERNATIONAL: 1-617-769-8000.
 CANADA: 1-800-268-3233.
 EUROPE: 41-38-22-6101.

-The #1 3270 Alternative

-TELEX COMPUTER PRODUCTS, INC.

-CIRCLE 22 ON READER CARD
+3270 Alternative TELEX TELEX COMPUTER PRODUCTS, INC. CIRCLE 22 ON READEH CARD The #1 IBM is a registered trademark of International Business Machines Corporation.
+Telex is a registered trademark of The Telex Corporation.
 Behind the News LANGUAGES